 The skin contains pigmented cells.
 This is what causes skin to become darker when exposed to the sun.
 In some cases, these pigmented cells collect in one area.
 Genetic freckles are an example, but other spots occur from changes as you get older.
 Sun exposure can result in small areas of damaged cells or sun spots.
 Hormonal changes or certain medications can result in patches of pigmented skin.
 These discolorations are often unwanted, creating an uneven skin tone that can make you look older or less attractive.
 Treatments can eliminate these darker skin cells, restoring even-toned skin that looks younger and more attractive.

 Options for Removing Skin Discolorations

 If you have sun or brown spots appearing on your facial skin, there are a few options to target these darker skin cells.
 Dr. Rosenberg offers a few different treatments that can be beneficial in fading or removing pigmented skin cells.
 Some skin rejuvenation procedures that can improve the tone and texture of the skin include laser skin resurfacing and chemical peels.
 Laser treatments can target specific spots and even destroy the pigmented cells.
 Darker brown spots and patches are usually best treated with laser therapy.
 Chemical peels work to improve overall skin tone and can fade discolorations.

 If you have sun, age or brown spots that you want to fade or remove, contact the office of Dr. Rosenberg to schedule a consultation.
-We have offices in NYC and Staten Island for your convenience.
+We have offices in NYC and Upper East Side for your convenience.